torsdag den 29. december 2022

 Recordings for O(+> start in earnest

-Besides the However Much You Want duet with Mayte, Prince also recorded four other songs on 1 December 1991, embarking in earnest on his next album project.
-Rave Church Style was a re-recording of the 1988 song Rave Unto The Joy Fantastic that didn’t make the O(+> album, but And God Created Woman did, as did a later version of Arrogance which was originally recorded this day, too.
+Besides the However Much You Want duet with Mayte and And God Created Woman, Prince also recorded three other songs on 1 December 1991, embarking in earnest on his next album project.
+Rave Church Style was a re-recording of the 1988 song Rave Unto The Joy Fantastic that didn’t make the O(+> album, but a later version of Arrogance which was originally recorded this day did.
 Finally, (Excuse Me Is This) Goodbye was recorded on 1 December.
 It was ultimately left off the O(+> album but would receive overdubs by Clare Fischer in December 1994 and get included on an unreleased January 1995 album entitled New World that morphed into the 1996 Emancipation album.
 The song was titled simply Goodbye on early configurations of Emancipation before also getting left off that album.
 It was finally released on the 1998 Crystal Ball compilation.

 Meanwhile, work on putting The NPG Hornz together also progressed.
 Trombonist Michael B. Nelson related his version of the story to Rolling Stone in 2016: “The impetus of him getting a horn section was they were rehearsing for the Diamonds and Pearls tour.
 There was a concept that Michael Bland would front an instrumental warm-up group.
 So, when Prince said, ‘Put a bigger horn section together,’ Michael called us.
 They were very simple funk tunes.
 So, I arranged them for five horns, and we rehearsed with the band a couple times, and they’d sent tapes to him in Paris.
 The next thing you know, we come out and walk into the soundstage and the whole Diamonds and Pearls four-level set is set up and it’s like, ‘Oh, my God!’”